chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

     TaskScheduler.Default);
 ```

 So `Task.Run()` is simply a short-hand with default parameters that works fine in most of the cases when we simply want to off load some activity to a background (thread-pool) thread.
 If you need specific customization like `LongRunning` process or a non-default `TaskScheduler` or synchronizing child tasks with parent etc. then go for `Task.Factory.StartNew()`.
-Ther is another very interesting [MSDN article](https://blogs.msdn.microsoft.com/pfxteam/2011/10/24/task-run-vs-task-factory-startnew/) that explains this topic and how this paved way for the newer keyword `await`.
+There is another very interesting [MSDN article](https://blogs.msdn.microsoft.com/pfxteam/2011/10/24/task-run-vs-task-factory-startnew/) that explains this topic and how this paved way for the newer keyword `await`.

 One <u>interesting thing to note</u> is, `Task.Factory.StartNew()` and `Task.Run()` can both accept a `Func<Task<T>>`.
 And in that case, `Task.Factory.StartNew()` returns a `Task<Task<T>>` whereas the `Task.Run()` returns a `Task<T>`!
 This is `Task.Run()` internally implements `.Unwrap()` extension method internally!
 So, the `Run()` method is also easier to use.